maksymilianMroz/product-list-management/README.md

 Clone project to your machine. \
 In the project directory run: `yarn install`.\
-and later: `yarn start`
+and later: `yarn start`\

-(I cannot give this app 'live version' cause gh pages throw this away cause of http instead of https endpoints).
+(I cannot give this app 'live version' by gh-pages cause gh pages throw this away cause of http instead of https endpoints).
 However, you can visit this page - [click](https://maksymilianmroz.github.io/product-list-management/).
 Except that you must allow 'insecure content' in your browser settings.

 Runs the app in the development mode.\